antmicro/arvsom/README.rst

 Overview
 --------

-This repository contains open hardware design files for an ARV System on Module (SoM).
+This repository contains open hardware design files for the ARV System on Module (SoM) based on the StarFive 71xO SoC.
-The SoM utilises the StarFive VIC7100 IC.
-The design files were prepared in KiCad.
-The design is now a work in progress.
+The design is made in KiCad and currently in progress.

 Repository structure
 --------------------

 The main repository directory contains KiCad PCB project files, a LICENSE and README.
 The remaining files are stored in the following directories: